-With the year 2020 behind us, and the year 2021 twinkling in the distance, many people will be wondering how this year will fare.
+With the year 2020 behind us, and the year 2021 twinkling in front of us, many people will be wondering how this year will fare.
 Will coronavirus finally come to an end or can we expect another year full of lockdowns and pub closures?
 Another question many will be asking, is when will people be allowed to gather in groups again?
 The days of events seem like a distance memory.
 But whether we like it or not, time keeps ticking and the days of the week keep flowing.
 It is inevitable that like every other date the 20th April 2021 will come, and the question on many weed lovers mind is: will people get to celebrate 420?
 So today we’re gonna be looking back at the national weed holiday history, debunk the myths and figure out how it all started.
 As always, strap yourselves in.
 Let’s go.

 What Is 420?

 Many will have heard the phrase ‘420 blaze it’ been spoken by fellow weed-lovers, and many will have celebrated it themselves, but for those who aren’t aware let’s look into it.
 420 to many people refers to the date of the 20th April.
 And this day has become the marijuana national holiday.
-On this day people meet all around the world and enjoy the beauty of cannabis together (whether it be through smoking, edibles or using a dry herb vaporizer).
+On this day people meet all around the world and enjoy the beauty of cannabis together (whether it be through smoking, edibles or using dry herb vaporizers).
 For others, 420 is also a time of day, as in 4:20pm.
 And at this time they will come and enjoy weed together.
 And for some, 420 is more than a time or date, for them it’s a way of life.
 A political movement.
 A lifestyle that pushes against the establishment.
 We will be looking into this in further detail later, but for now, let’s look back at how 420 began.

 The Stories of 420